dhiland/Data-Structures-Final/README.md

 - Create alert method (Josh)
 - Game over method (game stops when it should)
 - Add edge variable to block class (Dominic)
-- Add state switcher (so we know who's turn it is)
+- Add state switcher (so we know who's turn it is) (Dominic)
-- Figure out a loop to replace switch cases (Start with variable for number of blocks equal to 10, decrement for loop all the way down to 1 to take car of the bottom half of the game board)
+- Figure out a loop to replace switch cases (Start with variable for number of blocks equal to 10, decrement for loop all the way down to 1 to take car of the bottom half of the game board) (Dominic)